agentmorris/camera-trap-ml-survey/README.md

 Evaluate citizen-scientist accuracy on MammalWeb data, and show that a hybrid human/AI workflow can produce higher accuracy than human classifications alone.
 Use Conservation AI for AI analyses.
 Found that registered users' accuracy was 94%, but anonymous users (who may be the same users, but working on the mobile platform) had an accuracy of 55%.
 AI accuracy was 78%.
 Used a variety of heuristics to determine agreement between AI and humans, and found that for sequences with agreement, accuracy was between 95% and 98%, potentially allowing retirement of those sequences without expert review.

-<br/>**Jolin E. Quantifying Ecological Processes Predicting Barren-Ground Caribou (Ɂetthën; Rangifer tarandus groenlandicus) Occurrence Across a Heterogenous Northern Indigenous Protected and Conserved Area.
+<br/>**Jolin E. Quantifying Ecological Processes Predicting Barren-Ground Caribou (rangifer tarandus groenlandicus) Occurrence Across a Heterogenous Northern Indigenous Protected and Conserved Area.
 MS thesis, 2025.**

 ![Ecology Paper](https://img.shields.io/badge/-Ecology_Paper-lightgrey)
 ![MegaDetector](https://img.shields.io/badge/-MegaDetector-aa4444)